johnston9/la-donut/README.md

 Pylint was also used in the workspace as the project was being built for Python and Django code and all errors were fixed on an ongoing process.

-On completion all functionality was tested for User's Stories, Further Testing and Lighthouse again and documented here in the Readme.
+On completion all functionality was tested for User's Stories.
+The Bag, Checkout, Stripe and webhook functionality were tested more.
+Where necessary some functionality was tested in Further Testing.
+All pages were checked in Lighthouse.
 All errors were documented and fixed.

+W3C Markup Validator was used on every page and screenshots are in the documentation to cover this although they just capture the head fot the result page.
+Obviously they all contained errors because of the template language use but apart from that they were clear.

-W3C Markup Validator, W3C CSS Validator.
-PEP8 and JSHint were used to validate every page of the project.
+W3C CSS Validator,PEP8 and JSHint were used to validate all css.
+Python ans JS in the project, the results are in documentation.

 - [W3C Markup Validator](https://validator.w3.org/) - [Results](https://github.com/johnston9/la-donut/css-w3c/html-w3)
   - W3C "Direct Input" option was used on each html page where the only errors were due to template inheritance.
 On  validated by URL no errors were shown - documentation/w3c-by-url.